justindz/DrunkenBoxing/README.md

 * fightDistance - the maximum distance a player can be from an enemy for that enemy to be considered "fightable"
 * ringDistance - the maximum distance a player can be from an enemy for the enemy to be counted towards the minimum needed to use rings, which must be a lower value than fightDistance
 * ringMinimumCount - the minimum number of enemies in ringDistance needed to prioritize casting a ring spell

+These are the configurable item IDs:
+* pveCaster - the caster to use against general enemies (e.g. CS)
+* bossCaster - the caster to use against anything flagged as a boss (e.g. CB)
+* slayerCasters - the caster to use against an enemy with the selected race

+The priority for caster auto-selection is: slayer -> boss -> pve

+Note that you can set the caster in-game using a command and them dump the config file.
+You should not have to manually configure this section.
+Also, if a race is not listed, it's because it does not currently have a slayer.
+Create an issue if I missed any custom slayers that weren't in retail, and I'll add support for that race.

 ## Installation